rkuma183/wilsonmar.github.io/_posts/2016-05-18-jekyll-with-algolia-search.md

 {% include _toc.html %}

+This is written so "newbies" can follow step-by-step.
+But along the way, PROTIP tags mark where suggestions for higher productivity and security that many advanced programmers may not know.

-The objective of this document is for you to implement these use cases (click on the underlined items to go straight there):
+The objective of this article is for you to implement these use cases (click on the underlined items to go straight there):

 1. <a href="#QueryTest">Test drive search on a demo site online</a>.